aboutcode-org/vulnerablecode/docs/source/tutorial_add_new_improver.rst

 Run Your First Improver
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-If everything went fine, you'll see your improver in the list of available improvers
+If everything went well, you'll see your improver in the list of available improvers.

 .. code-block:: console
    :emphasize-lines: 6